jaySiddhapura-eng/Git-strategy/README.md

    $ git add masterDoc1	 # this doc will be reflected only on master branch
    $ git commit			# this commit will be indexed on master branch

+   # to check how many branches are in remote
+   $ git branch -r
+   >>	origin/B1
+     	origin/master
    ~~~

    ![Branch added but changes did not reflect on it](assets/masterDoc1onMasterBranch.png)